bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 I can't give you a universally agreed checklist, but I can share my approach.

-I don't try to find perfect modules, because while there are lots of choices, it's very rare they are **exactly** like my ideal module, instead, I look for positive signals, and I favour modules with more positive signals over those with fewer.
+I don't try to find perfect modules, because while there are lots of choices, it's very rare they're **exactly** like my ideal module.
+Instead, I look for positive signals, and I favour modules with more positive signals over those with fewer.

 Here's what I look for: